zlyreed/ExoProjects/TTU data/README.md

 - Need to look into: Amplitude Probability Report (idea from Noraxon software): percentage of time at three levels (above, within, and below 20%~30% of MVC)

 **Notes from vendor:**
-The first subject was not included in EMG analysis since we had problems with the MVC trials.
+The first subject was not included in EMG analysis since we had problems with the MVC trials and MOCAP-EMG synchronization.
 We provided the raw data but we did not include it in the statistical analysis.
 However, subject 1 kinematics data were included in the statistical analysis.

 ### Force plate data